praytyushpande/Astronomyfornerds-/README.md

-# Astronomyfornerds-
+# Astronomyfornerds
-hello guys my name is pratyush pandey
+hello guys my name is Pratyush Pandey
+I am in Class 10th and i want to become astrophysicist